Shopping Cart

 Thanks

-on Thursday, 22 November 2007 11:00 PM
+By 3dcreativesolutions on Thursday, 22 November 2007 11:00 PM

 You know to be honest, I don't have a reason for the mannequin for any other reason than I always thought they looked cool, especially as subjects.
 I don't examine my work much longer than it takes to complete it.
 And I don't know that I've ever intentionally designed something to protest or provoke thought (as a lot of people do in these contests).
 I have heard people in the past come up with extremely complex interpretations of some of my artwork.
 It's pretty neat that instead of hammering a certain point, I actually provoke viewer thought accidentally.
 Weird.
 Anyway, thanks for the comments all.
 This will continue to be fun!

-on Friday, 23 November 2007 8:59 AM
+By hienkts on Friday, 23 November 2007 8:59 AM

 More impression if you can show something inside of this banana.